mrodrig/json-2-csv/README.md

 * Allows for custom field delimiters, end of line delimiters, etc.
 * Wrapped value support for json2csv and csv2json (as of 1.3.0)
 * Support for multiple different schemas (as of 1.4.0)
-* Promisified versions of the functions are now available by default: json2csvAsync, csv2jsonAsync (as of 2.2.0)
 * RFC 4180 Compliance (as of 3.0.0)
 * CLI functionality (as of 3.0.0)
 	* `csv2json test.csv -o output.json`